13K Shares

-4 MYTHS About Starting a Home Bakery Business
+4 Biggest MYTHS About Starting a Home/Micro Bakery Business

 Every job (whether you work for yourself or not) has its ups and downs, but I’m SO exceedingly grateful for my little Home Bakery!

-Over the last year in particular, I’ve realized that so many passionate bakers have talent, but they don’t pursue their passion/dream of having a FULL TIME Home Bakery because of FEAR…
+In 2017 I realized that so many passionate bakers have talent, but they don’t pursue their passion/dream of starting their own Home Bakery because of FEAR…

-Fear that they don’t have the “required” specific skill set it takes to have a successful Home Baking Business.
+Fear that they don’t have what it takes to create a successful Home Bakery Business.

 These Home Bakery Business Myths Are:

-- And then also this belief that you need heaps of capital for expensive kitchen equipment, branding, packaging, advertising etc.
+MYTH #4: And then also this belief that you need heaps of capital/money (or investors) for expensive kitchen equipment, branding, packaging, advertising etc.

-The reason WHY I want to expose these myths is because I keep coming across amazing, passionate, GIFTED Home Bakers that are actually very unhappy – for various reasons.
-And they often lack confidence because they don’t fit the brief listed above.
+I’m exposing these myths because I keep coming across amazing, passionate, GIFTED Home Bakers that lack confidence because they don’t fit the brief listed above.

 It breaks my heart, because they don’t need to feel this way.